miroapp/delete-empty-teams-rest-api/README.md

 ## Step 6.
 Run script `deleteEmptyTeams.js` using the command line (CLI)

 6.1.
+With the file `node deleteEmptyTeams.js` replace the below variables at the top of the script:

+  - `IS_TEST`: set to `true` to run the script in test mode (no deletions will occur only reports will be generated) - code line `10`
+  - `TOKEN`: replace value with your REST API token from step 5.6  - code line `11`
+  - `MIRO_ORGANIZATION_ID`: replace value with your Miro Organization ID from step 5.7 - code line `12`

+6.2.
+Save your changes.

+6.3.
 In your command line interface navigate to the directory where you have placed the script files (see step 2.2)

-6.2.
+6.4.
 In your command line interface run `node deleteEmptyTeams.js`.
 This command will trigger the script.

 ## Step 7.
 Review the folder `miro_teams_deletion_output_files`